adityaprasad502/adityaprasad502/README.md

 </p>
 <details>
 <summary><b>Random Facts for Today</b></summary><br>
-<p>💡 %60 of all people using the Internet, use it for pornography.</p>
+<p>💡 Illinois has the highest number of personalized license plates than any other state.</p>
 <hr>
-<p>💡 There are more psychoanalysts per capita in Buenos Aires than any other place in the world.</p>
+<p>💡 In England, the Speaker of the House is not allowed to speak.</p>
 <hr>
-<p>💡 Donald Duck comics were banned from Finland because he doesn`t wear pants!</p>
+<p>💡 Each of us generates about 3.5 pounds of rubbish a day, most of it paper.</p>
 </details>
 <p>
     <a href="https://a.devh.in" rel="nofollow">